byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 #### *Some Eco-Enzyme Benefits:*
 ***Naturally; Anti-Bacterial, Anti-Fungal, Anti-Viral and a Natural Antiseptic.***

+**Stable**
+If the enzyme is full of its necessary nutrients, it can survive even at pH value below 3.5, this ferment usually produces a beautiful safe and stable pH range of 4.5-5.
+The fermentation can remain active even at temperatures as high as 100C.

 **Safe**- Eco-Enzymes are toxic free and perfect for the most sensitive at any age.
 Enzymes exhibit a number of features that make their use advantageous.
 They do not present disposal problems, are biodegradable being mostly proteins and peptides.
 Enzymes as catalysts have been exploited since the 1960s, easily isolated, several enzyme-catalyzed processes have been successfully introduced to industry, e.g. in the production of certain foodstuffs, pharmaceuticals and agrochemicals.

+**Bioremediation:** biotechnology employs the use of living organisms, microbes and bacteria, in the removal of contaminants, pollutants, and toxins from soil, water, and other environments.

 **Reduce Water Pollution**- Water pollution is a major global problem, one of the leading worldwide **causes of death and disease**, accounting for the deaths of more than 14,000 people daily(2006).
 Eco-Enzyme is utilized as a low-cost alternative to improve wastewater treatment processes.
 A 9% solution of Eco-Enzyme is effective in removing ammonia, nitrogen and phosphorus, and in neutralizing municipal wastewater, within a period of 5 days.
 The enzyme converts ammonia to nitrate (NO3-), a natural and useful hormone and nutrient for plants.